Kings Highway (Australia): History

 The road through the Clyde Mountain area was surveyed by Thomas Mitchell in 1855.

-A punt service across the Clyde River began at Nelligen in 1895 linking Batemans Bay to Braidwood.
-The service continued until 1964 when the Nelligen bridge was completed.
-The new Nelligen Bridge is expected to open to traffic by late 2023 and the entire project, which includes intersection upgrades and demolition of the existing bridge, is scheduled for completion by late 2024.
+A punt service across the Clyde River opened in 1895 and continued until the Nelligen Bridge opened on 12 December 1964.
+A replacement bridge built by Seymour Whyte opened in February 2023 with the original demolished.

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW).
 Main Road No. 51 was declared along this road on 8 August 1928, from the intersection with Princes Highway at Batemans Bay, via Braidwood, Bungendore, and Queanbeyan to the border with the Federal Capital Territory (today the Australian Capital Territory); with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Trunk Road 51 on 8 April 1929.

 The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
 Under this act, the highway today retains its declaration as Main Road 51, from the state border with Australian Capital Territory west of Queanbeyan to the intersection with Princes Highway in Batemans Bay.
 Despite its long-standing classification as a Main Road, and a long historical identity as Kings Highway, the road still has no officially gazetted name.
 Transport for NSW has come to an informal agreement with councils along the route to signpost the entire route as Kings Highway.

 Kings Highway was signed National Route 52 across its entire length in 1974.
 With the conversion to the newer alphanumeric system in both states in 2013, this was replaced with route B52.

 In 2006 construction commenced on Headquarters Joint Operations Command in the Kowen district of the ACT between Bungendore and Queanbeyan.
 The facility opened in December 2008, and sections of the highway between the HQJOC turnoff and Queanbeyan have progressively been upgraded to cater for the increased traffic.

 Road usage

 In 2013 it was reported that the highway carries an average of 4,500 vehicles a day.
 There is an increase in traffic in the summer months.
 In 2003, approximately 3,000 vehicles a day were using the highway at Nelligen.
 From Braidwood (at the Shoalhaven River Bridge) there were about 4,200 cars travelling on the road.
 Out of Bungendore near Burbong, 5,600 cars were counted each day.

 Casualty crash rates on the Kings Highway are 85% higher than the NSW average and road fatalities are 8% higher.
-A 2005 NRMA Motoring and Services road survey found:
+A 2005 NRMA road survey found: